-Following the assessment of potential predictors, the following were chosen in addition to CO2EQV for inclusion in the prediction system: NINO3.4, PDO, AMO, IOD, PERS, LSST and CPREC.
+Following the assessment of potential predictors (step one of the predictor selection process), the following were chosen in addition to CO2EQV for inclusion in the prediction system: NINO3.4, PDO, AMO, IOD, PERS, LSST and CPREC.
 Hindcasts were produced with each predictor added in turn and verified against observations.
-Figure 3 shows the correlation between observations and a hindcast constructed using CO2-equivalent only (top line), the incremental correlation attained by including additional predictors (second to eighth lines), and the correlation following the inclusion of all predictors.
-Note that these are the correlations of a causal system that only uses information from before the hindcast date, the values are therefore much lower than the full correlations of Fig. 1.
-If the correlations are spurious, i.e., there was no physical connection, but the predictor was included because the correlation exceeded the 90 % significance criterion (this happens by chance on 10 % of the grid points without connection) the hindcast chill is degraded by the inclusion of this predictor, visible as the light-blue background in the panels of Fig. 3.
-We tried to minimise this by the first selection round.
+Figure 3 shows the correlation between observations and a hindcast constructed using CO_2 -equivalent only (top line), the incremental correlation attained by including additional predictors cumulatively (second to eighth lines), and the observation-hindcast correlation following the inclusion of all predictors.
+Note that these are the correlations of a causal system that only uses information from before the hindcast date, the values are therefore much lower than the full correlations of Figure 1.
+If the correlations are spurious, i.e., there was no physical connection, but the predictor was included because the correlation exceeded the 90% significance criterion (this happens by chance on 10% of the grid points without connection), the hindcast skill is degraded by the inclusion of this predictor, visible as the light-blue background in the panels of Figure 3.
+We tried to minimise this by the first step in the predictor selection process.